 - a material is not available, an 80% alcohol solution.
 During this operation there must be a time stoppage of play. - 9.9 No liquid or other refreshment may be consumed on the Field of Play.
-Any player wishing to take refreshment during a match, including during time stoppages must leave the Field of Play.
-A goalkeeper may leave and re-enter the Field of Play adjacent to the goal. - 9.10 Team officials and players may leave the technical facility area surrounding the Field of Play during half time. - 9.11 Audible vocal communication from the videographer facility overlooking the Field of Play is not permitted by the personnel admitted to this facility.
+Any player or umpire wishing to take refreshment during a match, including during time stoppages must leave the Field of Play.
+A goalkeeper may leave and re-enter the Field of Play adjacent to the goal. - 9.10 Team officials and players may leave the technical facility area surrounding the Field of Play during half time. - 9.11 At the end of a match, team officials and players must leave the field of play through the Mixed Zone, where applicable - 9.12 Coaching and audible vocal communication may only take place from designated areas only, namely from the team bench, coaches boxes (if provided) and designated seats, as identified at the Event Briefing.